 Keep the pre-filled syringe in the outer carton in order to protect from light.

-You may remove MIRCERA from the fridge and store it at room temperature (not above 30°C) for one month and on one occasion only.
+You may then remove an individual dose of MIRCERA from the fridge and store it at room temperature (not above 30°C) for one month and on one occasion only.
 Once you have stored MIRCERA at room temperature (not above 30°C) you may not put MIRCERA back in the fridge.
 Once you have removed MIRCERA from the fridge you must use it within one month even if it has not passed the expiry date.

 Keep MIRCERA where young children cannot reach it.

 The syringe is intended for single use only and must be thrown away after the injection.
 Dispose of the syringe with the needle (protected in the needle guard) in a puncture proof container as instructed by your doctor, nurse or pharmacist.

 Never put the used syringe in your normal household garbage.

 If your doctor tells you to stop using MIRCERA, or the pre-filled syringe has passed its expiry date, ask your pharmacist what to do with any medicine that is left over.

 MIRCERA is available as a pack containing one single use prefilled syringe and a 27 gauge 1/2 inch needle The syringe plungers and packaging are coloured to easily identify the strength as follows: